|

 experience to eat only what the dominant dogs have left.
 If he exhibits either

-of these tendencies, obviously you're going to want feed him separately from
+of these tendencies, obviously you're going to want to feed him separately from

 your other dogs until his "issues" are resolved.

-his food is coming from you at regular intervals will give him confidence and
+that his food is coming from you at regular intervals will give him confidence

 schedule.
 These regular meals will also help with housebreaking.
 Don't leave